 Early Life and Education

-Jeffrey Brian "JB" Straubel was born in Des Moines, Iowa, on December 20, 1975.
-From a young age, Straubel displayed a keen interest in engineering and sustainability.
-He pursued his passion at Stanford University, earning both a Bachelor of Science and a Master of Science in Energy Engineering.
-At Stanford, he participated in the university's solar car team, which further fueled his interest in energy systems and electric vehicles.
+Jeffrey Brian Straubel was born on December 20, 1975, in Des Moines, Iowa.
+From a young age, Straubel showed a strong interest in engineering and sustainability.
+He pursued this passion at Stanford University, where he earned a Bachelor of Science in energy systems engineering and a Master of Science in energy engineering.
+During his time at Stanford, he designed his own major and participated in the university's solar car team.
+Straubel also rebuilt a Porsche 944 into an electric vehicle, which earned a world EV racing record in 2000.

 Rise to Success